Premier Transport Group: Hopkinsons

 On 1 March 2015, a 50% shareholding in Western Sydney charter operator Hopkinsons was purchased.
 The other 50% was acquired by Gerard King of Kiama Coaches.

 Kiama Coaches

 At the time Hopkinsons was acquired, Kiama Coaches also became part of the Premier Transport Group.
+Kiama Coaches operate local, charter and school bus services in and around the Kiama, Jamberoo, Gerringong and Gerroa regions.

 Stonestreets Coaches

 In August 2019, Stonestreets Coaches were taken over.